dpalomar/game-sudoku-java/REVIEW.md

 # Highest priority improvement

 - A big issue (probably) is about `BoardLogic` class and _"validate"_ methods.
 Each use nested loops and all of them are processing in sequence over the same thread.
 So in a concurrent context and with more data it could be possible to suffer a big delay.
 So a good practice should be parallelize across several threads.
 I said probably because in local, actual vs refactored code is faster.
 So it was necessary do it some of stress test to check results.
 - Another issue (maybe personal) is about modify a collection or object by reference into a method.
-I consider that is better change is value or make a inmutable object and work with copies.
+I consider that is better change is by value or make a inmutable object and work with copies.
 - Use native components from spring project, like:
     - Controllers, RestControllers
     - Exception Interceptors
     - `@Autowired` and `@Component`
-    - Use Inversion of Control to avoid "`new`" to call constructor.
+    - Use Inversion of Control instead of calling constructor using "`new`".
 - Use `Interfaces` for `@Services` and `@Repositories` to allow extensibility and low coupling
 - Use external configuration throught properties or yaml files
 - Use of external libraries for better coding like:
     - **Lombok**: better and clean code for pojos.
 Builder pattern also.
     - **Jackson**: native mapper to json in springboot that with Spring Restcontroller allows remove jersey mapper.
 - If it was possible use Java 8.
 It should be good practice converts array to streams to use lambdas to improve the code.
-- Write javadoc comments to avoid technical debt.
+- Write javadoc comments to avoid technical debt, or write self-descriptive method names.
 - Remove static objects initialization from Components.
     - I understand that could be interesting to have an in memory database like, but because that @Components (Controllers, services and repositories) are Singletons it could be dangerous that they contain static references to objects that could be shared among http requests with several clients in a production ready software.
-- Remove loops for 2D array initialization, use easy initialization.
+- Remove loops for 2D array initialization, better using easy initialization.
 - Control null params passed by http with Spring assertions or java Optionals

 # Colophon